ibm-cloud-docs/Backup/offline-agent-windows.md

 {: troubleshoot}
 {: support}

-The Windows backup agent might appear offline in the Portal for multiple reasons.
+The Windows&reg; backup agent might appear offline in the Portal for multiple reasons.
 Follow the steps to rule out issues with firewall port settings, and the `buagent` process on the server.
 {:shortdesc}

-Windows agent shows as offline in Portal.
+Windows&reg; agent shows as offline in Portal.
 {: tsSymptoms}

 ## Possible firewall issue